Acne Scar Removal in Singapore - should i get it?

 Fractional Infrared Lasers for Acne Scar Removal

-Fractional Infrared Lasers have a good body of research evidence demonstrating safety and efficacy for acne scar removal in Singapore.
-They are the gold standard treatment for scarring against which other treatments are compared.
+Fractional Co2 Lasers have a good body of research evidence demonstrating safety and efficacy for deep acne scar removal in Singapore.
+These laser treatments are the gold standard treatment for scarring against which other treatments are compared.

 Fractional Picosecond Laser - Discovery Pico Plus

 Discovery Pico Plus is a second-generation triple wavelength picosecond laser that generates the highest peak power in the world.
 A special microlens array further focusses the energy into numerous micro-beams 2mm under the skin.
 The highly concentrated energy produces laser-induced optical breakdown (LIOB) stimulating scar remodelling with almost no downtime.

 Fractional Radiofrequency creates a pyramidal thermal injury zone (a relatively large coagulation zone deep in the skin with minimal surface damage) as opposed to the columnar shape of ablative lasers.
 Hence Fractional Radiofrequency has a favourable side-effect profile (such as downtime, post-inflammatory hyperpigmentation) in comparison to fractional lasers.

 Scar remodelling requires heat delivery to the deep part of the skin.
 However, in most machine-based treatments for scarring such as lasers, much of the energy is dissipated at the skin surface and little reaches the deep layers.
 Fractional microneedle radiofrequency overcomes this using insulated microneedles to spare the upper part of the skin and deliver radiofrequency energy precisely up to 4mm deep in the skin, resulting in faster recovery, higher efficacy and increased safety.